nlohmann/json_release_scripts/README.md

    - [ ] Go to <https://github.com/nlohmann/json/releases> and publish the release.
 Remember to tick the "Create a discussion for this release" checkbox.

+13. Create PR for Homebrew formula.

+   - [ ] Execute `make update_homebrew`.

-13. Clean up discussions.
+14. Clean up discussions.

    - [ ] Unpin posts.
    - [ ] Close WIP post.
    - [ ] Create WIP post for next release.
    - [ ] Pin post for current release.

-14. Close current and create a new milestone.
+15. Close current and create a new milestone.

    - [ ] Go to <https://github.com/nlohmann/json/milestones>.